solo-io/gloo/docs/content/introduction/_index.md

 ## Why Gloo Edge?

 Gloo Edge makes it easy to solve your challenges of managing ingress traffic into your application architectures (not just Kubernetes) regardless of where they run.
-Backend services can be discovered when running or registered in Kubernetes, AWS Lambda, VMs, EC2, Consul, et. al. Gloo Edge is so powerful it was also selected to be the [first alternative ingress endpoint for the KNative project](https://knative.dev/docs/install/knative-with-gloo/).
-Please see the [Gloo Edge announcement](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600) for more on its origin.
+Backend services can be discovered when running or registered in Kubernetes, AWS Lambda, VMs, EC2, Consul, et. al. Please see the [Gloo Edge announcement](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600) for more on its origin.

 * **Solve difficult cloud-native and hybrid challenges**: Microservices make understanding an application's API difficult.
 Gloo Edge implements the [API Gateway pattern](https://microservices.io/patterns/apigateway.html) to add shape and structure to your architecture.